liampshaw/mobile-gene-regions/tutorial/Tutorial.md

 ![](images/linear_blocks_screenshot.png)

-*To add*: more information about how to interact with linear blocks plot, with an interesting example.
+*To add*: more information about how to interact with linear blocks plot.

-## Beta-lactamase gene data

-*To include:*  is a focus on beta-lactamase genes as an example: for the beta-lactamases, using CARD prevalence data, we obtain sequences containing twelve beta-lactamases from clinically important beta-lactamase families.
-*To include:* list of available accessions for download for each gene and their other metadata.